The Structural Complexity of Matrix-Vector Multiplication

-Previous upper bounds could only handle a $\poly(1/\epsilon)$ accuracy by maintaining spectral sparsifiers \citep{7782947,BernsteinBGNSS022} or vertex sparsifiers \citep{DurfeeGGP19,ChenGHPS20}.
-Moreover, exact or $O(\log 1/\epsilon)$-time dependencies are ruled out by the OMv conjecture (since no algorithm beats naive recomputation from scratch in $\tilde{O}(|E|)=\tilde{O}(n^2)$ time via nearly-linear time Laplacian system solvers \citep{SpielmanT04}).
-We provide the first result faster than naive recomputation from scratch in the high-accuracy $\log(1/\epsilon)$ regime.
+Previous upper bounds could only handle a $\poly(1/\epsilon)$ accuracy by maintaining spectral sparsifiers \citep{7782947} or vertex sparsifiers \citep{DurfeeGGP19}.
+Moreover, exact or $O(\log 1/\epsilon)$-time dependencies are ruled out by the OMv conjecture since no algorithm beats naive recomputation from scratch in $\tilde{O}(|E|)=\tilde{O}(n^2)$ time via nearly-linear time Laplacian solvers \citep{SpielmanT04}.
+We give the first result faster than naive recomputation in the high-accuracy $\log(1/\epsilon)$ regime.